hughgrigg/php-business-time/README.md

 $businessPeriods = $timePeriod->businessPeriods();
 // = array of BusinessTimePeriod instances for each period of business time.
+$nonBusinessPeriods = $timePeriod->nonBusinessPeriods();
+// = array of BusinessTimePeriod instances for each period of non-business time.
 ```

 This lets you see the precise business timings that make up the whole time